cloudmesh/classes/docs/source/projects.rst

 Project Proposal
 -------------------------------------------------------------------------------

-Please submit your project proposal to IU GitHub.
-The submission format is in a ``proposal.rst`` RST file. `RST Quick Reference
+Please submit your project proposal by due.
+The ``proposal.rst`` RST file is provided in the project template repository.
+Fork `this
+<https://github.iu.edu/bdossp-sp16/bdossp-project>`_ repository and write your
+proposal in the file under 'doc' directory.
+Find `RST Quick Reference
 <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_ , `Online RST
-Editor <http://rst.ninjs.org/>`_.
+Editor <http://rst.ninjs.org/>`_ here.
 A project proposal is typically 1-2 pages long and should contain in the description section:

 * the nature of the project and its context
 * the technologies used